benja0x40/MiMB.4C/README.md

   * `importRawData.sh`

-    Tool to facilitate downloading of the [Bantignies et al., 2011](#2) 4C data from GEO.
+    Tool to facilitate downloading of the 4C data used for demo from GEO.

   * `dataPreparation.sh`